codeforwings/nuxt3-win32-posix-path/dev_docs/readme_hotkeys_all_ahk.md

   * probably show in the center of default monitor

 ## monitor
-* PiP, brightness, on/off, etc.
+* PnP, brightness, on/off, etc.

 ## System File / Folder Navigation`
 * global